Skip to main content

 Refer to the LookUpEditBase class description for information on derived features and API.

 Use the ComboBoxEdit.Items property to add items.
-This property is marked with the ContentPropertyAttribute attribute, so in XAML you can add elements to the group between the start and end ComboBoxEdit tags.
+This property is marked with the ContentPropertyAttribute, so you can add elements to the group between the start and end ComboBoxEdit tags in XAML.

 <Window ...